nljumaoas/dsc180b/README.md

 ```

 # Launching Demo
-Make sure the environment is setup first, and store your openAI api key to the environment:
+Make sure the environment is set up first, and store your OpenAI API key to the environment:
 ```bash
 export API_KEY=<your key>
 ```
-Then navigate to backend folder, launch the demo:
+After navigating to the backend directory, launch the demo:
 ```bash
 python app.py
 ```